hessammehr/hessammehr.github.io/CV.md

 </div>
 </div>

-> **Chemistry–Information–Discovery:** I lead an interdisciplinary research group devising new paradigms for chemical synthesis and discovery predicated on automation and programmable chemistry; bespoke experimental hardware and analytics; and massive expansion in computational power.
+> **Chemistry–Information–Discovery:** I lead an interdisciplinary research group devising new paradigms for chemical synthesis and discovery predicated on automation and programmable chemistry; bespoke reaction media and experimental hardware; and massive expansion in computational power.

 ## Employment